kallaway/100-days-of-code/r2-html-log.md

 **R2D24, March 01, 2021**
 Rewatched the video on the Align-items property and then watched the next one about Align-Content and Align-Self, also managed to implement a few examples on my Let's Play With Flexbox personal project.
 I still have to implement the different properties for Align-Self.

+**R2D25, March 02, 2021**
+I completed Section 10 about Responsive CSS & Flexbox.
+Today I covered quite a bit of material, learning about Flex-Basis, Flex-Grow and Flex-Shrink, the Flex Shorthand, Media Queries and responsive design.
+So, before going into Section 11, I have to practice a bit of all the material covered today.

+**R2D26, March 03, 2021**
+Did a bit of experimentation with aligh-self, trying to mix it with Flex Direction Row and Column, and see how the elements behaved when doing so, also combining it with flex-wrap and so on.
+Also practiced with setting up Flex-Basis, Flex-Grow and Flex-Shrink and adding the examples to my Flexbox practice test website.
+I have yet to implement the examples with the Flex shorthand and the media queries, I think I am going to finish practicing the rest of the section by tomorrow, and then it's on to the Pricing Panel Project.
+You can check the Flexbox examples here: https://mr2much.github.io/webdev/bootcamp/flexbox/